 New clinical studies are constantly being developed for many different gynecological conditions and treatments.
 No matter which study you join, you can count on working with a dedicated research team throughout the study.

 An example of one study is the endometriosis pain study.
-During this study, Dr. Fleishman, Dr. Bower, and a team of researchers evaluate the safety and effectiveness of an investigational drug for treating moderate to severe pain caused in women with endometriosis.
+During this study, Dr. Fleishman, Dr. Bower, and a team of researchers are evaluating the safety and effectiveness of an investigational drug for treating moderate to severe pain caused in women with endometriosis.